beelerm-etsu/beelerm-etsu/README.md

 ### Hi there 👋

+Welcome to my personal repository.
+I am currentlty a junior at ETSU majoring in Computer Science and learning how to use Github.

 <!--
 **beelerm-etsu/beelerm-etsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.